kumahq/kuma/docs/proposals/custom-sidecar-config.md

 It will be namespace scoped.
 The webhook will validate that it can only be applied in a namespace where Kuma CP is running.
 The spec will contain an array of jsonpatch strings which describe the modifications to be performed.
-There is no Universal mode equivalent.
+There is no Universal mode equivalent, because there is no sidecar or init container injection in Universal mode.

 ### Example